TO THE ROMA PEOPLE

 Another issue is traditional early marriages.
-Girls are married at the age of 13-15, and often afterwards they drop out of school.
-We have programmes for girls, we do our best to persuade them to continue their education.
+Girls are married at the age of 13-15, and often afterward they drop out of school.
+We have programs for girls, we do our best to persuade them to continue their education.

 In 2004, my mother founded the Chiricli Roma Women Foundation to uphold not only her own rights but also the rights of all Roma women.
 Today, more girls are receiving higher education, representing the interests of their communities, and working in decision-making positions.

 I can fight for human rights, for women’s rights, go on the march for equality and at the same time be a devoted mother, a wife, a Roma woman.
 I do not see any dissonance here; these are things that can be combined and are absolutely in harmony with each other.